ebramanti/bramanti.me/_posts/2016-07-18-organization-eslint-config.md

 ## Building on top of existing styleguides
 Some teams are very opinionated on code style, while some are just looking for a place to start.
 At VideoAmp, we wanted to combine our opinions with style consensus in the JS community.
 To that end, we ended up extending Airbnb's base styleguide in our custom config.

-If you want to extend an existing styleguide in your organization's config, it's relatively straightforward.
-Simply add the styleguide to your `peerDependencies` in your `package.json`, and extend it in your `index.js` file.
+If you want to use an existing styleguide in your organization's config, simply add the styleguide to your `peerDependencies` in your `package.json`, and extend it in your `index.js` file.

 _index.js_